teamstudio/docs-export/docs/html.md

 ## Embedded Views
 Starting with Export 4.3.0, Embedded Views are exported to HTML.
 There are a few requirements for the view to be exported:

-* The view must be in the current database.
+* The view must be in a database that has been archived.
 * The embedded view must have the *Show Single Category* option set.

 Exporting embedded views will slow down the export process a little.
 The current implementation has been optimized for views up to a few hundred thousand entries.
 If you have significantly larger views and encounter performance problems, please contact support.

+Prior to Export 4.5.0, embedded views had to be in the current database.
+Export 4.5.0 added support for embedded views in other databases but, as with doclinks, the other database must have been archived so that the view data is available to Export.

 ## Preview Limitations
 The Export document previewer understands most of the properties that are necessary to display a Notes form.
 The main features that are not supported are

 * LotusScript, JavaScript, or Agents used by the form or invoked to populate fields
-* Functions that require context normally provided by Notes, such as current username and associated properties like roles
-* Access to data in other documents, including @GetDocField and @DbColumn
+* @DbColumn.
+As of Export 4.5.0, both @DbLookup and @GetDocField are now supported
 * Actions
 * Layout Regions
 * Embedded Controls (Embedded Views *are* supported)
-* OLE Objects
+* Passthru HTML

 Export converts Rich Text to HTML and processes a subset of @Formula language to generate document previews that include computed values and respect hide-when calculations, where possible.
 New releases of Export often enhance @Formula support and improve rendering.
 Export can regenerate the HTML from the application archive to incorporate improvements - without requiring access to the original Notes application.
 Missing @Formula functions, and other rendering issues, can be reported to [techsupport@teamstudio.com](mailto:techsupport@teamstudio.com) for evaluation.